KhanyiCodes/KhanyiCodes/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on new projects
-- 📫 Rebaone Khanyisile Cynthhia Vilakazi on LinkedIn
+- 📫 Rebaone Khanyisile Cynthia Vilakazi on LinkedIn
 - ⚡ Fun fact: A Software Development graduate

 <!---